 You’re smart.
-You know that there simply isn’t enough land.
+You know that there simply isn’t enough land to produce “humane” products for everyone.
 You understand that the only long-term scenario capable of guaranteeing humane animal products requires that either a) most humans are 100% vegan or b) 100% of humans are mostly vegan.

 If/when factory farming stops, then you’ll stop being vegan.
 Or you might continue to be vegan, but you’ll stop encouraging other people to go vegan.
 For you, veganism is a boycott.

 This is an acceptable choice.
 You’re smart and you know what you’re doing.
 Thank you for all you do.